samrocketman/jenkins-bootstrap-shared/README.md

 # Requirements

 - Mac OS X or Linux.
+- GNU awk.
+Not installed by default on Mac but available via Homebrew.  `brew install gawk`
 - More than two CPU cores recommended.
 - More than 6GB of RAM recommended if running Jenkins.